Outreach-Organization/AgeoX-Docs/src/app/docs/heatmap-generation/page.md

    'Jupyter'
    ```

-6. You should now have the following in your Extensions list under 'Installed':
+6. You should now have the following in your Extensions list under `Installed`:
    ```bash
    'Jupyter Slide Show'
    'Jupyter Notebook Renderers'